-If an automation tool still works in your environment don't despair, an approach to wrecking havoc on the test recording and creation is still within your hands:
+If an automation tool still works in your environment don't despair, an approach to wreaking havoc on the test recording and creation is still within your hands:

-- Record test steps using a single long sesson.
+- Record test steps using a single long session.
 As every real-life test needs polishing and tweaking after recording you'll end up with something that does not work for a long time.

 - Always try to emulate real user behavior during test recording.
 Do things fast, move the mouse chaotically, you'll be amazed how inaccurately recorded the steps can be.